Kittyhacker101-Software/KatWeb/README.md

 - Now, you can view your stuff through /cache!
   * Example : To see meow.png, you can open localhost/cache/meow.png in your browser.

+## Dynamic Content Control
+KatWeb comes with a built in system to serve different content depending on various factors.
+- You can use this to send content differently by domain!
+  * Just create a new folder with the domain name in the / folder (not /html, the layer below it).
+Then put your content in there!

 ## Config Options
 - keepAliveTimeout - The max length of time a keep-alive connection can stay open in seconds.
 Must be greater than zero!
 - cachingTimeout - How many hours you want the files sent by the web-server to be cached in the browser.
 Setting this to zero will disable caching.